 Be warned, though: each college makes its own decisions about awarding credit – or not!
 A school will have its own policy about placement, including minimum scores required to earn credit for a given AP exam, the amount of credit awarded, and how those credits will be applied.
 You can explore AP exam credit policies at varying colleges at this CB link1; however, you’ll find the most up-to-date policies on each college’s website.

 We’d like to add that even if a college in which you’re interested doesn’t award credits for AP exam scores, doing well on the tests and in the courses leading up to them demonstrates your willingness to accept challenges, which, in turn, improves chances for admission to selective universities.
 Ultimately, AP exams can signify that a college applicant is well prepared for the rigor of college academics.

 SAT Subject Tests (also known as SAT II or SAT 2) are standardized tests that measure a student's knowledge and skills in specific subject areas.
 The exams are offered by the College Board, as is the SAT.

 SAT Subject Tests are often required or recommended by colleges and universities as part of the admission process.
 Some schools may require specific subject tests for admission or for placement into certain courses, while others may allow students to choose which subject tests to take.

 Without SAT Subject Tests and as more colleges move toward test-optional admissions, there will be an increasing focus on a student’s commitment to taking AP courses and performing well on the exams.
 Starting early on in high school to chart your course is key, and we are here to help you at every stage of your college preparation process.

-As you’re planning your testing calendar, keep in mind our many years of success in preparing students to do their very best on AP exams and SAT Subject Tests.
-Call us and we’ll get you started.
+As you’re planning your testing calendar, keep in mind our many years of success in preparing students to do their very best on AP exams.
+Contact us and we’ll get you started.

 1 Because colleges’ own websites reflect the most current information, we strongly recommend that you double-check AP and Subject Test policies there.